 RW3 is an American software and consultancy company.
 It develops IT products for collecting and analyzing data on prices, assortment, and marketing promotions in retail.
 RW3’s solutions are among Gartner’s top 20 “IT Solutions for Retail”.
 Despite its proximity to global names such as Oracle and SAP, Gartner identifies RW3 as an industry favorite.

-Detailing the creation of a mobile app that helps collect price information from retail outlets five times faster than before.
+Detailing the creation of a mobile app that helps collect price information from retail outlets 5 times faster than before.

 The Challenge

-RW3 asked First Line Software to develop a mobile application to help field staff collect price information directly on the sales floor while completing their task as quickly as possible with as few errors as possible.
-The specific of the job is that shop staff react negatively to competitors’ price-fixing, despite the absence of an official ban on such actions.
-The task of the employee was to get as much information into the database as possible as quickly as possible.
+RW3 asked First Line Software to develop a mobile application to help field staff collect price information directly on the sales floor.
+The price information had to be gathered as quickly as possible with a minimal number of errors.
+The specific of the job is that shop staff usually react negatively to competitors’ price-fixing, despite the absence of an official ban on such actions.
+The task of the employee was to get quickly as much information into the database as possible.
 An iPhone app needed to be developed, allowing data to be entered in a couple of clicks without attracting undue attention.

 A critical aspect of the project was to eliminate as much incorrect information in the database as possible.
 Given the activity, the probability of incorrectly entering data could be high, so the application needed to be built with error detection and correction systems in place.
 The application had to make this process as smooth as possible while maintaining accuracy.